AnuranPradhan/Project-CSW-/README.md

-#This is a frontend of the clone of amazon made it for the college project
+#This is a frontend of the clone of amazon made it for the college project.
-This a basic frontend of the clone of amazon made using HTML,CSS,jQuery and Bootstrap features -
+This a basic frontend of the clone of amazon made using HTML,CSS,jQuery and Bootstrap. features -
 1) it contains a Login Page as well as a Registration Page
 2) And a  Extra Page which contains Only Items if you click on the "see more" option